Migrate from deprecated discount APIs to the Discount API

 -

-Open your development store and build a cart with a single item in it.
+Open your dev store and build a cart with a single item in it.
 After you navigate to the checkout page and fill in your shipping address, you'll see the discounts applied to the shipping rates.

 Anchor to Review the Function executionReview the Function execution